bootphon/ABX-accent/README.rst

 **Data**

-Contains the input and the result data.
+Contains the input and the results data.

 **Scripts**